Takis Nikoloudis: Iraklis

-From a young age Nikoloudis was involved in sports, joining Iraklis.
+Nikoloudis was involved in sports from a young age, joining Iraklis.
 According to the customs of the time, the young athletes were involved in more than one sport within the club, until they chose which one to focus on.
-Thus Nikoloudis, apart from football, was also active in basketball, even playing for the youth team of Iraklis.
-His talent in football, led him in focusing in the sport and after his participation in all the infrastructure teams of the club, where he was promoted in the first team of Iraklis in 1969.
+Thus, apart from football, Nikoloudis was also active in basketball, even playing for the youth team of Iraklis.
+His talent in football led him to focus on the sport and, after his participation in all the infrastructure teams of the club, he was promoted to the men's team of Iraklis in 1969.

 Playing as a holding midfielder, he impressed with his clever game despite his young age.
-He played with Iraklis for eight consecutive seasons, being one of the best players in the club and winning the Cup in 1976.
-However, his career at Iraklis was tarnished when his name was involved in the bribery case known as the "flower case", when shortly before the semi-final of the Cup on May 28, 1975, between Iraklis and Panathinaikos in Kaftanzoglio Stadium, the former Panathinaikos and Iraklis player Giorgos Rokidis, following the orders of Panathinaikos' agent Antonis Mantzavelakis, visited the team of Iraklis at the hotel, offering money to Nikoloudis and the defender Chaliampalias to have a reduced performance in the match.
-The bouquet that Rokidis was holding during his visit named the case as the "flower case".
+He played with Iraklis for eight consecutive seasons, being one of their best players.
+However, his career at Iraklis was tarnished when his name was involved in the bribery case.
+On 28 May 1975, shortly before the semi-final of the Cup between Iraklis and Panathinaikos at Kaftanzoglio Stadium, the former Panathinaikos and Iraklis player, Giorgos Rokidis, following the orders of Antonis Mantzavelakis, an agent of Panathinaikos, visited the team of Iraklis at the hotel, offering money to Nikoloudis and Chaliampalias to have reduced performance in the match.
+During his Rokidis was holding a bouquet and thus the case was named as the "flower case".
 The management of Iraklis excluded the two players from the match squad as "disciplinary offense".
 A judicial process followed, where the guilt of all was documented and at the meeting and vote of the Special Committee of the HFF, Panathinaikos was acquitted due to doubts due to the vote of Giorgos Andrianopoulos, while Rokidis and Chaliampalias were banned for life.
 For Nikoloudis there was leniency and acquittal with the mitigating factor of his young age.
-This case caused a rupture in the relations of Nikolouis with Heraklis, with the player being out of favor and not competing in the Cup Final, when they won the trophy against Olympiacos, resulting in his transfer to AEK Athens in the summer of 1976.
+This case caused a rupture in the relations of Nikolouis and the management of the club, with the player being out of favor and not competing in the Cup final, when they won the trophy against Olympiacos.
+This resulted in his transfer to AEK Athens in the summer of 1976.